Love Beneath our Feet

 As a child, I would crouch at the edge of the beach, watching inch-tall waves roll in and recede.
 Each small surge carried silt and sand.
 When the water slowed, the grains dropped into delicate patterns.
 Mica flecks caught the sun like sequins.
 The wave returned to the ocean, and in its wake, a new line remained — fractal, glittering, precise.

+Now it rises as weave, bead, sequin, and flame.
+Without apology.
 When water slows, it does not disappear.
 It releases what it carried.
 The grains settle.
 The glitter stays.

 That is sediment — not heaviness, but beauty that has chosen to remain.